 SECTION 36.
 EXCEPTION TO THE REGULATIONS

-The World Championships regulations may be amended at any time, with respect to any aspect, through an exception or special case, provided the amendment is approved by the majority vote of the World Championship Committee and the Executive Committee.
-If any of these rules are determined to be unenforceable, the balance of these rules shall remain in foll force and effect.
+The World Championships Regulations may be amended at any time, with respect to any aspect, through an exception or special case, provided the amendment is approved by the majority vote of the World Championship Committee and the Executive Committee.
+If any of these Rules are determined to be unenforceable, the balance of these Rules shall remain in full force and effect.